Nwjr20/Dart-Code-Club-Modules/Unit1 Hello World/HelloWorld.md

    At the end of the line, you placed a semicolon - `;`.
    This tells the computer that the current line of code is over, and to move on to the next line for execution of the program.

-   If you hit `Run`, the String `"Hello World"` will display in the Console.
+   If you hit `Run`, the String `"Hello, World!"` will display in the Console.

    Try displaying other messages to the Console - Test out the limitations of what you can place inside `print()`